django/deps/final/0003-javascript-tests.rst

 1. Add a ``package.json`` file and a ``Gruntfile.js`` and introduce command-line `QUnit`_ tests with `Blanket.js`_ for code coverage.
 2. Add a few easy-to-implement tests to start (low-hanging fruit).
-3. Add JSHint and update code to conform to a style dictated in a ``.jshintrc`` file.
+3. Add ESLint and update code to conform to a style dictated in a ``.eslintrc`` file.
-4. Add `EditorConfig`_ for auto-enforced code style guide.
+4. Add `EditorConfig`_ for editor enforcement of code style guide.
 5. Document process used to run the tests from the command line and within a browser.
 6. Setup CI server to run the tests.